dalealleshouse/software-simplicity/README.md

 When measuring complexity, it is important to look holistically at coupling, cohesion, SQL complexity, use of frameworks, and algorithmic complexity.

-- Coupling Ratio - ratio between efferent & total coupling
-- LCOM4 algorithm
-- Cyclomatic Complexity
-    * Measures the number of "linearly independent paths" through a piece of code
-    * unique path where we count loops only once
-    * control flow graph
-        - Node = computation
-        - Edge = transfer of control between nodes
-        - M = E - N + 2
-        - Complexity = (number of edges) - (number of nodes) + 2
-    * simply count the number of of if, while, for, and case statements
-    * Shortcomings
-        - Not all statements contribute equally to complexity
-        - Does not properly weight complexity caused by nested
-        - No accounting for cognitive complexity
-- NPath
-    * acyclic execution path
-    * unique path through the code
-- Coupling and cohesion of modules

 ## Naive Complexity